-The ability to effectively and efficiently recruit new staff is more important than ever as organizations navigate the Great Resignation.
+The ability to effectively and efficiently recruit new staff is important to the strength of an organization.
 However, too often, an organization’s recruitment strategy is reactive and episodic.
 This approach can harm your organization in multiple ways:

 - While you’re recruiting a new hire, your team may suffer in the meantime as it deals with being understaffed.
 Over time, this can lead to burnout and employee dissatisfaction.